MahdiDavari/Data-Science-Portfolio/DS4_Activity_Recognition/README.md

 - Data are separated by participant
 - Each file contains the following information
 - sequential number, x acceleration, y acceleration, z acceleration, label
-    1. Labels are codified by numbers
+- Labels are codified by numbers:
     1. Working at Computer
-    1. Standing Up, Walking and Going updown stairs
+    2. Standing Up, Walking and Going updown stairs
-    1. Standing
+    3. Standing
-    1. Walking
+    4. Walking
-    1. Going UpDown Stairs
+    5. Going UpDown Stairs
-    1. Walking and Talking with Someone
+    6. Walking and Talking with Someone
-    1. Talking while Standing
+    7. Talking while Standing

 ## Relevant Papers: